artscorestudio/core-bundle/Resources/doc/asf-manager.md

-# ASFEntityManager : The embedded entity manager
+# ASFManager : A way for centralize actions on an entity

-CoreBundle provides a specific approch for manage entities in the Artscore Studio Framework (ASF).
-All entities in ASF can be managed by their own entity manager.
+ASFCoreBundle provides a specific approch for manage entities in the Artscore Studio Framework (ASF).
+All entities in ASF can be managed by their own manager.
 This can be useful for centralize actions like create new instance of an entity, delete or update entities, etc.

+> This Manager is not like Doctrine ORM Entity Manager.
+It is just a way to centralize all actions around an entity.

-## How to create an entity manager for your entity
+## How to create a manager for your entity

 Imagine that you have created a bundle called *AcmeUserBundle*.
 This bundle includes an entity called User :